Getting ready for Cold and Flu season

 - Wash your hands frequently and thoroughly – Use antiviral tissue to open and close doors.
-Antiviral tissues claim to kill 99.9% of cold and flu viruses.
+Antiviral tissues claim to kill 99.9% of cold and flu season viruses.

 - Try to stay healthy – Eat well and healthfully, get exercise, and reduce your stress.
 Maintaining a healthy lifestyle will keep your body strong, and help you fight off disease.

 However, even if you follow these techniques, sometimes you will still get sick.
 If you do contract a virus, make sure you identify what the virus is.
 When you’re sick, you think the doctor needs to give you “something” to feel better.
 It’s easy for a doctor to dash off a prescription.
-You leave the office thinking you’re getting a medical miracle at the drug store.
+You leave the office thinking you’re getting a medical miracle at the drugstore.
 And, in time, you get better.

 With colds and flu, time is the best medicine – not antibiotics.
 Save the big power in the antibiotics for the ailments that are caused by bacteria, such as strep throat and pneumonia.
-Sadly, we’ve been lulled into thinking an antibiotic is the cure for everything, and we’re seeing strains of certain bacteria now that don’t go away with antibiotics.
+Sadly, we’ve been lulled into thinking an antibiotic is a cure for everything, and we’re seeing strains of certain bacteria now that don’t go away with antibiotics.

 Working out when sick

 When you’re coughing and sneezing, your job is to get better and not infect others.
 That being said, you still want to be active.
 Exercise can sometimes help you fight off infections, and help you start feeling better.